ANSCoder/Demo-FlickrApp/README.md

 # Demo-FlickrApp

+An example Demo-DlickrApp app written in Swift-3.0 without any third party library.

-Collection View with image loading.
+- Collection View with flowlayout.
+- Images loading.
+- Save images to gallary.
+- Pagination with bottom refresh controller.